 Laura Georgescu (University of Groningen)

 Andrea Sangiacomo (University of Groningen)

-The Dutch Seminar is part of the Activities of the Groningen Centre for Medieval and Early Modern Thought (www.rug.nl/gcmemt) and it is supported by Lodi Nauta’s Spinoza Prize Project.
+The Dutch Seminar is part of the activities of the Groningen Centre for Medieval and Early Modern Thought (www.rug.nl/gcmemt), of the OZSW Study Group in Early Modern Philosophy and it is supported by Lodi Nauta’s Spinoza Prize Project.

 |Last modified:||06 June 2019 12.41 p.m.|